-With a bottle of Malibu on hand, you can also try my Caribbean Inspired Coconut Rum Cocktail and this Creamy Pina Colada.
+With a bottle of Malibu on hand, you can also try my Caribbean-inspired Coconut Rum Cocktail, Malibu Bay Breeze, and this Creamy Piña Colada.
 Malibu rum is a nice light coconut-flavored rum and is perfect for adding as the sole liquor in your cocktail or adding in addition to a heavier liquor like Meyer’s or Koloa dark rum.

 - whole fresh pineapple

 - Malibu Rum

 - pure coconut water

 How To Make Pineapple Spears Soaked in Malibu Rum